tasmota/docs/docs/Compile-your-build.md

 Open the file in chosen development environment for editing.

 !!! warning "Do not modify my_user_config.h"
-    It is strongly recommended to customize your build by making changes in `my_user_config.h` because the changes you made would be overwritten if you download/clone a newer version of Tasmota code-base.
+It is strongly recommended to NOT customize your build by making changes in `my_user_config.h` because the changes you made there will be overwritten if you download/clone a newer version of Tasmota code-base.
 At least this would make any merge complicated.
+Add your custom configurations ONLY in `user_config_override.h`.
-However, [`my_user_config.h`](https://github.com/arendst/Tasmota/blob/development/tasmota/my_user_config.h) is a great reference for available settings and features.
+The file [`my_user_config.h`](https://github.com/arendst/Tasmota/blob/development/tasmota/my_user_config.h) is a great reference for available settings and features.

 ### Changing default settings
 Most default settings are defined in [`my_user_config.h`](https://github.com/arendst/Tasmota/blob/development/tasmota/my_user_config.h) along with an explanation and the command used to change it dynamically.
 For example: